jaclu/iSH-IP-stats/README.md

 ## Multiple devices running iSH

-If you use iSH on more than one device, it is simpler if this ip number file is not stored on iCloud, since then it would be synced and nodes will always show the last connected IP-number, regardless of from which device it was generated.
+If iSH is used  on more than one device, it is simpler if this IP number file is not stored on iCloud, since then it would be synced and nodes will always show the last connected IP-number, regardless of from which device it was generated.